 Under the Companies Act, 2013 Inter-Corporate Loans and Investment plays a very vital role for the growth of industries as there is result in the flow of funds for the group companies or other companies who are in the need of funds.
-The Companies Act, 1956 Section 372 -A deals with the Inter-Corporate Loan and Investment.
+Section 372 -A of The Companies Act, 1956 deals with the Inter-Corporate Loan and Investment.
 For giving up free hand to the industries, a drastic change was made in 1998 which resulted into the merging of Section 370 and Section 372 into a new Section 372-A which enables more flexibility and dispensing of approval of the central government.

 Section 186 of the Companies Act 2013 deals with the loans and investment and corresponds with the section 372-A of the Companies Act 1956.
 The Companies Act 2013 states that “companies can make investments only through two layers of investment companies subject to exceptions which includes company incorporated outside India.
 There are no such restrictions which are currently imposed under the 1956 Act”.